The Hockey Players Winning Smile Guide

 Time is critical, ideally within 30 minutes.
 Visit your local emergency dental clinic in Scarborough or call your emergency dentist for immediate guidance.
 Treatments such as root canal therapy may save the natural tooth if performed promptly.

-Apply a cold compress and take OTC pain relievers if needed, but avoid aspirin on the gums as it can cause irritation.
+Apply a cold compress and take OTC pain relievers if needed, but avoid aspirin on the gums as it can irritate.

 Read more: Urgent Emergency Dental Care Signs